 The key to having a successful implementation of automation is

 b.
 Implement solutions that address these areas (the low hanging fruits) first.
-These are likely to show the biggest tangible improvements the fastest and hence pave the way for faster acceptance of more quality focused modules (that may take a bit more time to show results) like assessment accuracy, training quality measurement & outcome improvement etc.
+These are likely to show the biggest tangible improvements the fastest and hence pave the way for the faster acceptance of more quality-focused modules (that may take a bit more time to show results) like assessment accuracy, training quality measurement & outcome improvement, etc.

 1. Process improvement and cycle time reduction (pretty generic to any automation)-freeing up of resources to focus on intellect based tasks.

 2. Better audit trails – builds reliable processes

 3. Better decision making – (e.g.: more data points of higher accuracy available for making hiring decisions)

 4. Better employee engagement- happy employees